Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Turkey

 Turkey is another great protein source that is used as the main protein in many commercial dog foods.
-Turkey is a lean meat that is rich in vitamins, minerals, and amino acids.
-If offered as a treat, it should be cooked, plain, and free from skin and bone.
+It is lean meat that is rich in vitamins, minerals, and amino acids.
+If offered as a treat, turkey should be cooked, plain, and free from skin and bone.

 3. Salmon